Morning Lane People’s Space

 Welcome to this website to get our local Hackney Community voice heard in the proposals for the development of the 55 Morning Lane Tesco site.

-Click here to read our devastating NEW REPORT on the failures of Hackney’s Council’s ‘consultation’
+Click here to read our devastating report on the failures of Hackney’s Council’s ‘consultation’

 .